rackspace/runway/docs/source/cfngin/hooks.rst

 .. rubric:: Description

 Delete objects in bucket.
-Primarily used as a ``pre_destroy`` hook before deleting an S3 bucket.
+Primarily used as a :attr:`~cfngin.config.pre_destroy` hook before deleting an S3 bucket.

 .. rubric:: Hook Path